JuliaRegistries/General/README.md

 ## Registering a package in General

-New packages and new versions of packages are added the General registry by pull requests against this GitHub repository.
+New packages and new versions of packages are added to the General registry by pull requests against this GitHub repository.
 It is ***highly recommended*** that you use [Registrator.jl][registrator] to automate this process.
 Registrator can either be used as a [GitHub App][registrator-app] or through a [web interface][registrator-web], as decribed in